TimeDelta/auto-psych-nosology/README.md

 Second, a **recurrent Graph Convolutional Network Self-Compressing Autoencoder (rGCN-SCAE)** tailored to the heterogeneous, typed graph.
 The encoder is a recurrent GCN that outputs a #Nodes x #Clusters latent assignment matrix.
-This latent space is regularized with Louizos et al.’s hard-concrete (L0) gates [20]:
+This latent space is partitioned by Louizos et al.’s hard-concrete (L0) gates [20].
-- **Cluster gates** drive automatic selection of the surviving latent clusters.
+Cluster gates drive automatic selection of the surviving latent clusters.
-- **Relation-specific inter-cluster gates and matrices** learn which cluster-to-cluster connections matter for each edge type, allowing the model to treat, for example, “symptom ↔ diagnosis” edges differently from “treatment ↔ biomarker” edges.
+Relation-specific inter-cluster gates and matrices learn which cluster-to-cluster connections matter for each edge type, allowing the model to treat, for example, “symptom ↔ diagnosis” edges differently from “treatment ↔ biomarker” edges.

+#### Preventing Trivial Solutions
-Additionally, absent-edge modeling via negative sampling penalizes trivial solutions that would otherwise route every node type into its own cluster; the decoder explicitly contrasts observed edges with sampled non-edges drawn within each graph.
+Absent-edge modeling via negative sampling penalizes trivial solutions that would otherwise route every node type into its own cluster.
+The decoder explicitly contrasts observed edges with sampled non-edges drawn within each subgraph.
 The decoder contrasts observed edges with sampled non-edges.
 That means clusters that lump everything together will get penalized because they will incorrectly predict connections between random node pairs that are not actually linked.
 Mathematically, this is an additional loss term for each relation type: